secretium/docs/docs/pricing.md

 In this section, we will analyze the main editions of the **Secretium** project so that you can choose the one that meets your requirements.

-## Open Source edition
+## Open Source

 This is the core of the **Secretium** project.

-The Open Source edition of the **Secretium** project is a fully Community-driven solution for personal use.
+The Open Source (or Community) edition of the **Secretium** project is a fully community-driven solution for personal use.
 You can run it on your own remote server, as an isolated Docker container.

 100% free on a permanent basis, under the [Apache 2.0][repo_license_url] license.